rse/stmux/README.md

 ### Dependency: node-gyp

 You must have [node-gyp](https://github.com/nodejs/node-gyp) installed, as stmux requires [node-pty](https://github.com/Tyriar/node-pty) which must be built with [node-gyp](https://github.com/nodejs/node-gyp) during `npm install`.

 Please check out the documentation of [node-gyp](https://github.com/nodejs/node-gyp) on how to provide the necessary C/C++ compiler environment on your operating system.

-* OSX: install the "Command Line Tools" under "Preferences &gt; Downloads" in Xcode.
+* macOS: install the "Command Line Tools" under "Preferences &gt; Downloads" in Xcode.
 * Windows: open an elevated `cmd.exe` and run the commands `npm install --global windows-build-tools` and
   `npm config set msvs_version 2015 --global`
 * Windows Subsystem for Linux (WSL), Ubuntu distribution: run the commands `sudo apt-get update` and
   `sudo apt-get install -y python make build-essential`
 * Under Linux or FreeBSD you usually don't have to do anything.

 Usage
 -----